Key takeaways

 Your setup should clearly bucket records.
 Here is a simple map.

-• Banking: Bank statements, bank reconciliations, cash book, payment gateway reports like Razorpay or PayU, UPI and card reports.
+- Banking: Bank statements, bank reconciliations, cash book, payment gateway reports like Razorpay or PayU, UPI and card reports.
+The bank records retention period should match your overall eight year policy.

-• Contracts: Vendor and customer agreements, place of supply papers, evidence for reverse charge, MSAs, SOWs, PO copies.
+- Contracts and administrative records: Vendor and customer agreements, place of supply papers, evidence for reverse charge, MSAs, SOWs, PO copies.
+These administrative records support your transactional data and must be retained alongside them.

-Keep these sets clean and linked to entries, use cross references so you can navigate from a ledger line to the source and back.
-See JETIR and Utkarsh Bank policy for retention and structuring guidance.
+Keep these sets clean and linked to entries.
+Use cross references so you can navigate from a ledger line to the source and back.

 Compliance and retention requirements in India

-Retention timelines differ across laws, a simple rule is to adopt the longest period that applies to you.
+Retention timelines differ across laws.
+A simple rule is to adopt the longest period that applies to you.
+Here is how books of accounts are to be kept for how many years under each statute.

-• Companies Act 2013: Keep books of account and vouchers for at least eight years.
+- Companies Act 2013: Keep books of account and vouchers for at least eight years.
+This is the longest mandatory window and serves as your baseline.

-• GST: Keep records for seventy two months or six years from the due date of the annual return for that year.
+- GST: Keep records for seventy two months (six years) from the due date of the annual return for that year.
+This includes e invoices, e way bills, and all supporting computations.
+See the GST portal for current rules.

-• Income Tax: Keep records for six years from the end of the assessment year, keep longer if assessment or appeals are open.
+- Income Tax: Keep records for six years from the end of the assessment year.
+Keep longer if assessment or appeals are open.
+The Income Tax Department can reopen assessments under specific conditions, so extended retention is prudent.

 A unified retention policy that uses eight years as the base works for most small companies.
-Digital records are acceptable if they are accessible, complete, and secure, make sure you have controls for access, backups, and an audit trail.
-Read more in JETIR and Utkarsh Bank policy.
+Digital records are acceptable if they are accessible, complete, and secure.
+Make sure you have controls for access, backups, and an audit trail.

 Setting up a financial records management policy and taxonomy